Sundial4.8 - Understand the structure and use of sundials

-In the middle is usually a large protrusion called a gnomon.
+In the middle is a large protrusion called a gnomon.
 It is this that causes the shadow to fall on the disc.
+The angle of the gnomon should be set to the latitude of its position.
 The angle of this gnomon is important as it can make the difference between a correct and incorrect reading.

-Sundials usually have an inscription on them with a time or weather related theme.
-Some are classic and thoughtful, some are cheesy.
+Sundials usually have a decorative inscription on them with a time or weather-related theme.

-Sundials have been used for centuries to tell the time but there are two disadvantages to them:
+Sundials have been used for centuries to tell the time but telling time by the position of the Sun is a difficult process and there are two disadvantages to them: